r0fld4nc3/Stellaris-Exe-Checksum-Patcher/README.md

 * **This tool is currently only hosted on this GitHub project.
 In doubt, please compare your file and version/date to the SHA256 and MD5 table.
 I will try to keep it as up to date as possible with the current release**

 * ### "Windows protected your PC" Warning
   * This is a common issue with unsigned or newly signed certificates.
 There isn't much I can do about it unless I generate a signature/certificate, pay and upload it to Microsoft.
-I can assure you this is nothing to be concerned of, it is simply Windows notifying that it might not recognise the signature from the common signatures pool.
+I can assure you this is nothing to be concerned about, it is simply Windows notifying that it might not recognise the signature from the common signatures pool.

 # 🔐 SHA256